daitsuku/todo-api/README.md

 Here's a comprehensive guide to the endpoints available in my API:

+## ⚠️ Production Warning

+> **IMPORTANT**: This setup is intended for development and testing purposes only.
+For production environments, you should:
+> - Use strong, unique passwords and JWT secrets
+> - Configure proper environment-specific settings
+> - Implement additional security measures
+> - Consider using a managed database service instead of Docker containers
+> - Set up proper logging, monitoring, and backup solutions
+> - Use HTTPS with valid SSL certificates

 ## 🔐 Authentication

 | Method | Endpoint | Description |